The Sanctuary is well worth a trip with a young family with plenty to see and do. The kids will love it.

 Native animals include eastern grey kangaroos, emus, spotted-tail quolls, black wallabies and the eastern barred bandicoot, one of Victoria’s most endangered creatures.
 You might see some of these animals while walking around the Sanctuary.
 Quolls are nocturnal creatures that mainly hunt at night.
 Like the eastern barred bandicoot, the quolls are also endangered.

-We thought it was a fantastic place and can see ourselves returning to Serendip Sanctuary with The Monsta many times and for many years to come.
+We thought it was a fantastic place and we’ve returned to Serendip Sanctuary several times with The Monsta many times and for many years to come.